ryanjbaxter/ribbon-retryer/README.md

 in conjunction with Ribbon to add your own retry logic to your applications using Ribbon.

 **Warning:**  The above statements only apply when using Ribbon directly in Spring Cloud Brixton (all releases), Camden.RELEASE, and Camden.SR1.
+If you are using a version of Spring Cloud that is newer than Camden.SR1 the Spring Retry functionality is part of Spring Cloud itself.
+Also, if you are using
-If you are using Ribbon in conjustion with Zuul or Feign different retry logic applies.
+Ribbon in conjunction with Zuul or Feign in Brixton or Camden different retry logic applies.

 # Usage